 Figure 1.
-The LoRa node used in experiments, based on an Arduino board equipped with a GPS receiver and a LoRa feather.
+The LoRa node used in the experiments, which was based on an Arduino board equipped with a GPS receiver and a LoRa feather.

-The following lines are used to implement the Okumura-Hata and the 3GPP models, respectively.
-The user can select them through a simple if…elif control that here we left out for convenience.
+The following coding was used to implement the Okumura–Hata and 3GPP models, respectively.
+The user can select them through a simple if…elif control, which was omitted here for convenience.

-#Okumura-Hata Model
+#Okumura–Hata Model